The Ministry’s Equipment and Modification Services provide free or subsidised equipment and modifications to people with disabilities.

 - Vehicle Purchase and Modifications Manual (Word, 1.6 MB)

 - Vehicle Purchase and Modifications Manual (PDF, 1.2 MB)

-For more information and resources go to Prioritisation tool resources.
+For more information about the application and resources go to EMS Portal resources.

 Practice Guideline: Interface Between Needs Assessment and Service Coordination and Equipment and Modification Service Assessors and Providers September 2015